Midrash halakha: The Midrash of the older halakha

 The older halakha sought only to define the compass and scope of individual laws, asking under what circumstances of practical life a given rule was to be applied and what would be its consequences.
 The older midrash, therefore, aims at an exact definition of the laws contained in the scriptures by an accurate interpretation of the text and a correct determination of the meaning of the various words.
 The form of exegesis adopted is frequently one of simple lexicography, and is remarkably brief.

 A few examples will serve to illustrate the style of the older midrash halakha.
-It translates the word ra'ah (Exodus 21:8) "displease" (Mekhilta, Mishpatim), which is contrary to the interpretation of Rabbi Eliezer.
+It translates the word ra'ah (Exodus 21:8) as "displease" (Mekhilta, Mishpatim), which is contrary to the interpretation of Rabbi Eliezer.
 From the expression be-miksat (Exodus 12:4), which, according to it, can mean only "number," the older halakha deduces the rule that when killing the Passover lamb the slaughterer must be aware of the number of persons who are about to partake of it.

 The statement that the determination of the calendar of feasts depends wholly on the decision of the Nasi and his council is derived from Leviticus 23:37, the defectively written otam (them) being read as attem (you) and the interpretation, "which you shall proclaim," being regarded as conforming to the original meaning of the phrase.
 When two different forms of the same word in a given passage have been transmitted, one written in the text (ketib), and the other being the traditional reading (qere), the halakha, not wishing to designate either as wrong, interprets the word in such a way that both forms may be regarded as correct.
 Thus it explains Leviticus 25:30-where according to the qere the meaning is "in the walled city," but according to the ketib, "in the city that is not walled"-as referring to a city that once had walls, but no longer has them.
 In a similar way it explains Leviticus 11:29.
 According to Krochmal, the ketib was due to the Soferim themselves, who desired that the interpretation given by the halakha might be contained in the text; for example, in the case of otam and attem noted above, they intentionally omitted the letter vav.